harendra-shakya/safock/README.md

 • Accessibility: DeFi ETFs make it easier for investors to access the cryptocurrency market, as they can be purchased through a wallet in the same way as other products on Dexs.<br>

-• Own your ETFs: ETFs are typically managed by professional fund managers who use their expertise to make investment decisions on behalf of investors. but in DeFi ETFs "you own your etfs" in just a single DeFi wallet This can help to reduce the risks associated with investing in DeFi ETFs.<br>
+• Own your Asset: ETFs are typically managed by professional fund managers who use their expertise to make investment decisions on behalf of investors. but in DeFi ETFs "you own your asset" in just a single DeFi wallet This can help to reduce the risks associated with investing in DeFi ETFs.<br>

 • Reduced fees: Because DeFi ETFs are decentralized and run on the blockchain, they can potentially have lower fees than traditional ETFs that are managed by financial institutions.<br>